 Typical requests that we hear daily at work, requiring hours of manual work, which involves multiple contacts within the company, even on a global scale.
 In order to keep pace, the company needs a robust communication network.

 The transition to data-driven decision-making requires the following: Involving all management levels will help build the right momentum to make sure the project comes to fruition.
-To encourage the evolution of the decision-making process, the actual decision-makers need to feel comfortable with what is being brought to life (sounds like common sense, doesn’t it?)
+To encourage the evolution of the decision-making process, the actual decision-makers need to feel comfortable with what is being brought to life (sounds like common sense, doesn’t it?), better write a change management plan.

 For this, it would have to start with a clear definition of the objectives to be achieved.
 It often requires an assessment of each department's needs and future developments to visualize holistically the potential economy of scale and data synergies to be leveraged.